Developing Workforce with Mathematical Modeling Skills: Case Study: Preparation of Data-Driven Mathematical Scientists for the Workforce

+The formal name of this S-STEM program at ETSU was \emph{Preparation of the Data-Driven Mathematical Scientists for the Workforce}, and it ran from August 1, 2014 through July 31, 2020.
+In its initial years, this program provided specialty training in the form of special seminars.
+In latter years, it evolved by integrating modeling modules within existing curriculum housed by the Department of Mathematics \& Statistics at ETSU.

+Even though the first goal was to fund as many as 30 students, the gross total of funded scholars equals 58, where 43 of them did successfully complete the program.
+Longitudinal enrollment in the S-STEM program had several academic terms when the participants divided almost evenly by gender.
+However, from total head counts there were nearly one third female versus two thirds male scholars.
+Most of the participants were recruited from the mathematics major (which has almost an even split by gender) and the computing major (where females constitute less than one third) at ETSU.

 In Table \ref{sstemskills} we summarize some of the hard skills that S-STEM scholars acquired during the program.
-There is compatibility with the hot technologies mentioned in Table \ref{hardskills}.
-Computing tools, such as, Linux, Python, and R, were first introduced in special topics seminars and were later integrated into some of the ETSU curriculum.
+Computing tools, such as, Linux, Python, and R, were first introduced in special topics seminars and would then be adopted into some of the ETSU curriculum.
 Students were introduced to Micro-Array Data Analysis and Predictive Modeling in workshops and tutorials.
-All other topics in Table \ref{sstemskills} were delivered as upper-level 3-credit courses.
-Modeling was a unifying factor, as noted in the courses Mathematical Modeling, Statistical Modeling, and Stochastic Modeling.
+All other topics in Table \ref{sstemskills} were delivered as upper-level courses that had integrated tasks in R or Python (promoting two of the hot technologies in Table \ref{hotskills}).
+Modeling was a unifying factor, as noted in the title of the courses Mathematical Modeling, Statistical Modeling, and Stochastic Modeling.
 Due to the complex task of lining up schedules from different majors, it was not possible for all scholars to take exactly the same sequence of courses.
 Instead, they would combine coursework from the sequences depicted in Figure \ref{seqminor}.

 Several of the S-STEM scholars were highly motivated to apply for summer programs.
 Part of the motivation was drawn by direct conversations with guest speakers that visited East Tennessee State University, sponsored by the S-STEM program.
-Table \ref{sstemreus} lists the institutions where scholars obtained paid summer positions either as an internship or as a research experience for undergraduates.
-We argue that participation in summer programs, outside their home institution for most, did have a positive impact and may have also influenced their graduation rate.
+Institutions where scholars obtained paid summer positions (either as an internship or as a research experience for undergraduates) include universities (e.g., Arizona State University), businesses (e.g., Eastman Chemical Company), and federal government agencies (e.g. National Security Agency).
+We argue that participation in summer programs, outside their home institution for most, was a contributing factor to improve the graduation rate of S-STEM scholars.
+The four-year graduation rate of S-STEM scholars ranged between 67\% and 91\%, reflecting the positive impact provided by the workforce preparation scope of this program.
+In contrast, ETSU's four-year graduation rate did range from 23\% to 32\%\cite{ipeds}.